-An ingrown toenail, is a painful condition of the toe.
+An ingrown toenail is a painful condition for the toe.
 It occurs when a sharp corner or edge of the toenail digs into the skin at the end of or side of the toe.
-Pain and inflammation at the spot where the nail curls into the skin occurs first Initially presenting as a minor discomfort, it may progress into an infection in the adjacent skin and/or become a reoccurring problem.
-Ingrown toenails most commonly affect the large (great) toes
+Pain and inflammation at the spot where the nail curls into the skin occurs first initially presenting as a minor discomfort, it may progress into an infection in the adjacent skin and/or become a reoccurring problem.
+Ingrown toenails most commonly affect the large (great) toes.

 - badly cut toenails – cutting your toenails too short, or cutting the edges, will encourage the skin to fold over your nail and the nail to grow into the skin

 - wearing tight-fitting shoes, socks or tights – this places pressure on the skin around your toenail; the skin may be pierced if it’s pressed on to your toenail

 - sweaty feet – if the skin around your toenails is soft, it’s easier for your nail to pierce it and embed itself within it

 - injury – for example, stubbing your toe can sometimes cause an ingrown toenail to develop